chengdh/taobao/README.markdown

 # Taobao

-The plugin enable easy integration with the [Taobao Open Platform](http://open.taobao.com/)
+The plugin enable easy integration with the [Taobao Open Platform](http://open.taobao.com/) This is a fork of taweili/taobao,add api 2.0 support

 # Requirements

 # Installation and configuration